 Exchange transactions are transactions in which each party gives and receives essentially equal value.
-Under the accrual basis of accounting, revenue for exchange transactions is recorded when the exchange transactions is recorded when the resources are measurable and available.
+Under the accrual basis of accounting, revenue for exchange transactions is recorded when the exchange takes place.
+Under the modified accrual basis of accounting, revenue for exchange transactions is recorded when the resources are measurable and available.